U.S. flag

 The National-Level Economic Impact of the Manufacturing Extension Partnership (MEP): Estimates for Fiscal Year 2022

 The study’s purpose is to use client-reported outcomes to estimate the overall effect of NIST MEP on the U.S. economy.
-Using a model developed by Regional Economic Models, Inc. (REMI), the study estimates the indirect and induced effects of the reported increase in jobs, sales, cost savings, and investments by MEP clients.
+Using a model developed by Regional Economic Models, Inc. (REMI), the study estimates the indirect and induced effects of MEP clients' reported increases in jobs, sales, cost savings, and investments.

 Comparing 2019 Census Test and 2020 Census Self-Response Rates to Estimate Decennial Environment

 The 2020 Census was accompanied by a diverse array of paid advertisements, partnership outreach programs, news coverage, and more designed to increase knowledge about the census and motivate households to self-respond, specifically through the internet mode.
-This evaluation estimates the effect of these programs, collectively referred to as the decennial environment.
-By matching the 2019 Census Test data to the 2020 Census data, we compared self-response rates between the 2020 Census and the 2019 Census Test, which was void of advertisements.
+This evaluation estimates these programs' effects, collectively called the decennial environment.
+By matching the 2019 Census Test data to the 2020 Census data, we compared self-response rates between the 2020 Census and the 2019 Census Test, void of advertisements.

 The Future of Place-Based Economic Policy: Early Insights from the Build Back Better Regional Challenge